jtemplon/cuny-fall-2024/README.md

 ### Spy Planes Random Forest

 The `spy-planes-random-forest.ipynb` file is a Jupyter Notebook that implements the Random Forest model in Python based on Peter Aldhous's [original R code](https://github.com/BuzzFeedNews/2017-08-spy-plane-finder/blob/master/index.Rmd).
 The notebook requires `pandas`, `numpy`, `scikit-learn` and `matplotlib`.
 If you have them installed and the data from the original GitHub repository accessible to the notebook, it will create a Random Forest model with some explanations and visualizations.
 The "Your Turn" section at the end is left intentionally blank as the beginning of an individual in-class exercise.

+### Image Breakdown Example

+The `image-breakdown-example.ipynb` file is a Jupyter Notebook designed to show how images can be converted to data.
+You'll need to give it an example image so it can find the RGB layers and the metadata.
+The notebook requires `PIL`.

+### Face Recognition

+The `face-recognition.ipynb` file is a Jupyter Notebook that does basic facial recognition tasks using the [`face-recognition`](https://github.com/ageitgey/face_recognition) library.
+There is some setup for this library, including pre-installing `cmake` and `dlib`.
+See the **Installation** header in the GitHub repository for more information.
+The notebook also requires `PIL`, which should be installed as part of the library installation.
+You'll also need any number of photos of yourself.
+To make the notebook work:

+1. Direct it at the best image as the `me_image`
+2. Attempt to find faces on the others
+3. Use the last part of the notebook to debug any "issues" finding faces

+### Satellite Analysis Basics

+The `satellite-analysis-basics.ipynb` file is a Jupyter Notebook that contains the compontent pieces for doing YOLO object detection with oriented bounding boxes on Umbra's [open data catalog](https://registry.opendata.aws/umbra-open-data/) of satellite images.
+You will need the following libraries: `boto3`, `ultralytics`, `pandas` and `PIL`.
+The notebook contains code for finding the images in s3, processing them with YOLO, and making those results more interpretable.